zalyoung/gitlab-handbook/content/handbook/security/product-security/application-security/security-champions.md

 ## 1. Program Structure

-- **Overview**:
+### Overview
 The **Security Champions Program** will embed designated security advocates (Security Champions) within each engineering team to drive security efforts.
 These champions will bridge the gap between engineering and the AppSec team, ensuring that security is deeply embedded in the software development lifecycle.
 Security Champions will provide security leadership and guidance within their teams, enabling quicker identification and remediation of security issues.

-- **Roles & Responsibilities**:
+### Roles & Responsibilities
-  - **Security Champions**:
+  - **Security Champions**
     - Act as the primary point of contact for security within their teams.
     - Assist with secure coding practices and provide support for security-related queries.
     - Participate in AppSec reviews, threat modeling, and security testing activities.
     - Help prioritize and escalate vulnerabilities, including those resulting from HackerOne reports.
     - Advocate for and raise awareness of security best practices in their teams.

-  - **AppSec Team**:
+  - **AppSec Team**
     - Provide initial training and ongoing education to Security Champions.
 This will most likely be through a learning management system.
     - Develop and maintain the educational content, including security processes and secure coding guidelines.
     - Support Champions with resources, tools, and expertise for vulnerability management and remediation.
     - Assist with escalation and investigation of high-priority security issues.
     - Ensure alignment of Security Champions with broader organizational security initiatives.

-- **Scope**:
+### **Scope**
-  - Teams Involved:
+  - **Other Teams Involved**:
     Initially, the program will involve engineering teams that have had a history of high-severity vulnerabilities, like ~"group::import", as the team members in these groups already have a lot of experience dealing with security issues and fixing them.
 Over time, the scope will ideally expand to all engineering teams.

-  - Embedding Champions:
-    **(WIP)** One Security Champion will be embedded per engineering team.
+  - **Embedding Champions (WIP)**: One Security Champion will be embedded per engineering team.
 The Champion will work closely with their team, attending milestone planning, retrospectives, and other relevant meetings to ensure security is integrated into every stage of development.

 ---

 ## 2. Knowledge Sharing & Maintenance

-- **Knowledge Transfer Process**:
+### Migration Away From Secure Code Warrior (SCW)

-  - **Initial training for engineers, aimed to replace Secure Code Warrior**:
-    Based on [developer feedback for the Secure Code Warrior](https://docs.google.com/forms/d/1pF1r1kKaiVPBU_yQL0ZkbtggkmtvQFwZ6IZ1xqheo1s/edit#responses) (internal-only link), the following trends can be seen:
+Initial training for engineers is  aimed to replace Secure Code Warrior.
+This is based on [developer feedback for the Secure Code Warrior](https://docs.google.com/forms/d/1pF1r1kKaiVPBU_yQL0ZkbtggkmtvQFwZ6IZ1xqheo1s/edit#responses) (internal-only link) which revealed that:
   - Engineers **do** prefer a hands-on learning approach
   - Some challenges were downright incorrect and their solutions inaccurate
   - Many engineers found that the tutorials and challenges were **not** relevent to their role
   - The UI is not intuitive, and the platform is hard to navigate
-      - Additions that engineers would prefer include training on **threat modeling and past GitLab bugs*, which currently does not exist in SCW
+  - Additions that engineers would prefer include training on *threat modeling and past GitLab bugs*, which currently does not exist in SCW

 The new training will also be **hands-on**, but **specific to GitLab’s security needs**.
 This training will focus on **real past vulnerabilities** and practical, context-driven learning that directly applies to GitLab's tech stack and components.

-	-   **GitLab-Specific Vulnerability Training**:
+### GitLab-Specific Vulnerability Training

 Engineers will go through **real historical vulnerabilities** that have been found in GitLab's own codebase.
 This will help engineers understand common mistakes and vulnerabilities specific to their code, and the techniques used to mitigate them.

-    -   **Training Content**:
+### Training Content
   -   Case studies of past vulnerabilities in GitLab’s components (e.g., P1 authentication/authorization bypasses, account takeovers, and most importantly- recent S1 security incidents like 5529).
   -   **Hands-on Labs**: Engineers will be tasked with working on **real-world exercises**, attempting to exploit and then fix historical vulnerabilities in GitLab’s repository.
 This could include simulating attacks (e.g. XSS, broken access controls) and then guiding engineers to the correct remediation.
   -   **Security Patching Exercises**: Engineers will practice creating patches for the vulnerabilities, following GitLab's secure coding guidelines.
 This may involve simulating interactions with AppSec, in order to mock AppSec approvals on security MRs. The Champion can play the role of an AppSec engineer in these scenarios, following [AppSec's handbook process of MR reviews](https://handbook.gitlab.com/handbook/security/product-security/application-security/appsec-reviews/)
   -   **Focus Areas**: Emphasis will be placed on vulnerabilities related to the technologies used at GitLab (i.e., **Rails**, **Go**).

-    -   **Integrated Vulnerability Scanning Tools**:
+### **Integrated Vulnerability Scanning Tools**:
 Engineers may also be trained to use the **security scanning tools** integrated into GitLab, such as **SAST** (Static Application Security Testing), **vulnerability report dashboards** ([example](https://gitlab.com/gitlab-org/gitaly/-/security/vulnerability_report/?_gl=1%2ae3kp0p%2a_ga%2aNTU4MDk1ODcuMTY2NDc3NTA0OA..%2a_ga_ENFH3X7M5Y%2aMTY3Mzk3MDYwOC4xMDIuMS4xNjczOTcyNDMxLjAuMC4w)) and **dependency scanning**.
 Engineers will learn how to **triage and fix vulnerabilities** identified by these tools and integrate them into their development workflow.

-    -   **Completion & Evaluation**:
+### **Completion & Evaluation at End of Training**:
 Engineers will complete the training modules with practical exercises and assessments.
 They will also be given a final **“real-world vulnerability scenario”** where they must identify, prioritize, and remediate a vulnerability in a simulated environment similar to GitLab's production systems.

-  - **Training for Security Champions**:
+## **Training Outline for Security Champions**

-    -   **Introduction**
+### **Role Introduction**

-        -   The role of Security Champions.
+  - The role of Security Champions
     - How Security Champions fit into the broader **AppSec framework** at GitLab.
     -   Key security challenges faced by GitLab, including past incidents, vulnerability trends, and areas of improvement.

-    -   **Practical Vulnerability Remediation**
+### **Practical Vulnerability Remediation**
   - Security Champions will receive training on **how to identify**, **analyze**, and help **remediate vulnerabilities** in real code by reviewing MRs and identifying vulnerabilities.
 	- **Collaboration with Engineering Teams**
 	  -   Security Champions will be trained on how to **collaborate with their teams** to ensure security is built into the development lifecycle:
 	  -   Facilitating **security discussions** during milestone planning, reviews, and retrospectives.
 	  -   Assisting engineers with secure design patterns, threat modeling, and code reviews.

-	-   **Escalation and Incident Response**
+### **Escalation and Incident Response**
   -   Training on when and how to escalate issues to **AppSec**
 	  -   What to do when a **high-risk vulnerability** is discovered, (eg. the Champion's role during **security incidents**).

-- **Content Updates & Maintenance**:
+## **Training Content Updates & Maintenance**

-  - **Updating Educational Content**:
+### **Updating Educational Content**:
 The process for updating training materials and content will be designed to ensure that all educational resources stay current with emerging security threats, new vulnerabilities, updates to GitLab’s codebase, and improvements to security tools and practices.
 This continuous improvement process will involve a combination of proactive and reactive updates to address both anticipated needs and lessons learned from past security incidents.

-     - **Content Review Cycle**
+### **Content Review Cycle**
-       -   **Continuous Improvement**: To ensure the Security Champions program remains effective and current, we propose an agile approach to content management.
+To ensure the Security Champions program remains effective and current, we propose an agile approach to content management.
 Instead of resource-intensive quarterly reviews, we'll implement a system of continuous updates driven by trend tracking (like HackerOne stats), distributed responsibilities among Champions and AppSec, and user feedback.
 This approach will be integrated with GitLab's development cycles and supported by AI-assisted content analysis.
 By focusing on specific areas each quarter and leveraging internal expertise from AppSec, we can maintain high-quality, relevant training materials without overburdening our teams.
 This streamlined process will keep our Security Champions at the forefront of evolving security practices while balancing their primary engineering responsibilities.

-       -   **Post-Incident Reviews**: After every significant security incident, training content will be updated based on the lessons learned.
+**Post-Incident Reviews**: After every significant security incident, training content will be updated based on the lessons learned.
 This may include:

 - Updates to secure coding guidelines if a vulnerability type was missed or poorly addressed in the past.
 -   Real-world examples added to the training from post-mortem analysis and remediation steps.

-   - **Feedback Loops**
+### **Feedback Loops**

-       -   **Feedback from Security Champions and Engineers**: Regular feedback from Security Champions and engineering teams will be solicited via surveys, retrospectives, and direct feedback channels (e.g. Slack or ideally GitLab issues).
+**Feedback from Security Champions and Engineers**: Regular feedback from Security Champions and engineering teams will be solicited via surveys, retrospectives, and direct feedback channels (e.g. Slack or ideally GitLab issues).
 This feedback will be used to adjust content based on user experience, effectiveness, and gaps identified during real-world application.

-       -   **Security Metrics**: Metrics will highlight areas where engineers might need more training.
+**Security Metrics**: Metrics will highlight areas where engineers might need more training.
 For example, if a certain class of vulnerabilities (like pipeline impersonation or account takeovers) is repeatedly discovered, additional content will be created to target those issues specifically.

-- **Directly Responsible Individuals (DRIs)**:
- Identify who is responsible for maintaining and updating training content.
+**Directly Responsible Individuals (DRIs)**:  Identify who is responsible for maintaining and updating training content.

 ---